Why Network Segmentation Is Hard

 The drawback with this setup is that the firewall rules list don’t scale cleanly and can quickly start to impact performance.
 In all likelihood, your access controls will end up being more permissive than you want in order to keep the rules list in a manageable size.

-How to segment without multiple VPNs
+Network segmentation security without multiple VPNs

 I’ve used strongDM to enforce network segmentation in a way that doesn’t create roadblocks for engineers who require access across systems.